cysouw/diathesis/text/c02_case.md

 ### [ NAA | NA– ] Accusative drop + accusative {#sec:case-double-accusative-drop}

-Most verbs that allow for two accusative arguments allow for one of these arguments to be dropped [@Next a,b].
-In some situations even both can be dropped [@Next c].
+Most verbs that allow for two accusative arguments allow for one of these arguments to be dropped [@next a,b].
+In some situations even both can be dropped [@next c].

 :::ex
 a.
 Er lehrt mich den Trick.